What other cannabinoids are there in CBD oils?

 Even if cannabidiol is by far the most common phytocannabinoid (literally: plant cannabinoid) found in CBD oils, to get a better understanding of how it functions, we need to understand its bedfellows.
-That’s why we’ve pieced together a list of four of the most frequently found compounds in whole plant and broad spectrum oils, outside of CBD.
+That’s why we’ve pieced together a list of four of the most frequently found compounds in products like our Broad Spectrum E-liquid, outside of CBD.

 When separating out the different cannabinoids produced in the hemp plant, due to the nature of biological synthesis they will often have similar origin points.
 In the case of CBC, it’s derived from cannabigerolic acid (CBGA), which is also the source of CBD and THC.

 In fact, CBC is typically the third most prevalent cannabinoid in most Cannabis strains, though it doesn’t interact with the body in the same way.
 Whilst is has been shown to bond with CB1 receptors poorly (more on those and the endocannabinoid system here) it binds far more successfully with two other receptors outside of the endocannabinoid system: TRPA1 and TRPV1.

 These receptors are known as transient receptor potential channels, the most common function of which has been noted as monitoring and responding to temperature changes.
 The key point of interest here, however, is the manner in which cannabinoids can activate receptors in channels other than the endocannabinoid system, opening up whole new avenues of research.